joelcassel/easee-js-slim/README.md

 async function easeeExample() {
   const easee = new Easee()
-  //Log in and set access token
+  //Log in and set access token to global await easee.initAccessToken()
-  await easee.initAccessToken()

   //Print the charger-state info